emendir/IPFS-Toolkit-Python/ReadMe.md

 See the _Examples_ folder for the different ways of using these functions.
 They are designed in a way that makes them easy to use for simple applications but feature-rich for more demanding ones, such as encryption integration and access to low-level protocol settings.

 ### Listener Functions:
-The listener functions (listen_for_transmissions, listen_for_file_transmissions and listen_for_conversations) produce Listener objects () that run on their own threads waiting for incoming data transmission or conversation requests.
-When another computer wants to send the first computer somthing, the other computer sends a transmission request which the Listener object receives and reacts to by creating a Transmission reception object () which runs on its own separate thread to receive the transmission, or in the case of the conversation listener, calls its user-defined eventhandler so that the conversation can be joined or ignored.
+The listener functions (listen_for_transmissions, listen_for_file_transmissions, and listen_for_conversations) produce Listener objects () that run on their own threads waiting for incoming data transmission or conversation requests.
+When another computer wants to send the first computer something, the other computer sends a transmission request which the Listener object receives and reacts to by creating a Transmission reception object () which runs on its own separate thread to receive the transmission, or in the case of the conversation listener, calls its user-defined eventhandler so that the conversation can be joined or ignored.
-This system of receiving data transmissions/conversations allows a computer to receive multiple transmission addressed to the same listener simultaneously.
+This system of receiving data transmissions/conversations allows a computer to receive multiple transmissions addressed to the same listener simultaneously.
 Multiple Listeners of the same type (the types being DataTransmission, FileTransmission, or Conversation) can be run simultaneously and independently, for example by different programs.
-Those different listeners (instances of listen_for_transmissions) must me named to distinguish them from each other for addressing purposes.
+Those different listeners (instances of listen_for_transmissions) must be named to distinguish them from each other for addressing purposes.
 This name is the "listener_name" parameter in the listener functions.
-The name is chosen by the user when creating the listener (e.g. when calling ListenForTransmission()), and must be provided when starting a transmission (e.g. when calling transmit_data()).
+The name is chosen by the user when creating the listener (e.g. when calling ListenForTransmission()) and must be provided when starting a transmission (e.g. when calling transmit_data()).

 ## IPFS-LNS:
 `import ipfs_lns`